bloomberg-cookbooks/grub/README.md

   * if value is `nil`, it is omitted and the key is inserted without a value `...[cmdline_linux']['nomodeset'] = nil` results in `nomodeset`

-  * if value is an array, the result is key=v1 key=v2... once for each value in the array `...['cmdline_linux']['console'] = [ 'x', 'y'']` results in `console=x console=y`
+  * if value is an array, the result is key=v1 key=v2... for each value in the array `...['cmdline_linux']['console'] = [ 'x', 'y'']` results in `console=x console=y`

   * otherwise we simply insert key=value